Ted Lewin

-Theodore Peter Lewin (May 6, 1935 – July 28, 2021) simply known as Ted Lewin, was an American illustrator and writer of children's books.
-Lewin and his wife Betsy Lewin drew on their travels to exotic places such as the Amazon River, Botswana, Egypt, Lapland, the Sahara Desert, and India when collaborating on their many books.
-Lewin illustrated over 100 books for children and young adults over the course of 20 years.
+Theodore Peter Lewin (May 6, 1935 – July 28, 2021) known as Ted Lewin, was an American illustrator and writer of children's books.
+Lewin illustrated more than 200 books for children and young adults, including the 1994 Caldecott Medal winner, Peppe the Lamplighter by Elisa Bartone.
+Many of Lewin's books were collaborations with his wife, Betsy Lewin, and drew from their exotic travels to places including the Amazon River, Botswana, Egypt, Lapland, the Sahara Desert, and India.

-Early life
+Biography

 Ted Lewin was born in Buffalo, New York on May 6, 1935.
-He has a sister and two brothers, Donn and Mark, both of them professional wrestlers.
-The Lewin household had a number of exotic pets, such as an iguana, a rhesus monkey, a chimpanzee, and a lion.
-Lewin grew up with the hobby of sketching his family pets.
-He also copied works of many illustrators and painters that interested him.
-While attending Lafayette High School (LHS), Lewin refined his talent for art.
-He graduated from LHS in 1952, and in 1956 earned a BFA degree from Pratt Institute of Art in Brooklyn, where he met his wife, Betsy Reilly.
-He and his wife resided in Brooklyn, New York.
+He has one sister and two brothers, Donn and Mark, who were both professional wrestlers.
+Lewin grew up in a household with exotic pets, including an iguana, a rhesus monkey, a chimpanzee, and a lion, During his youth, Lewin developed a drawing hobby by sketching his pets and copying works of established illustrators and painters that interested him.
+He refined his art talents at Lafayette High School, and graduated in 1952.
+He earned a BFA degree in 1956 from Pratt Institute of Art in Brooklyn, where he met his wife, Betsy Reilly.

+Wrestling

-In order to finance his education at Pratt, Lewin took on a part-time career as a teenage professional wrestler alongside his brothers.
-His wrestling career lasted for 26 years, and it inspired him to record his experience by writing I Was a Teenaged Professional Wrestler.
+To finance his education at Pratt, Lewin pursued a part-time career as a teenage professional wrestler alongside his brothers.
+His wrestling career lasted for 26 years, and was the basis of his 1993 memoir I Was a Teenaged Professional Wrestler.
 He wrestled mainly in the World Wide Wrestling Federation from 1963 to 1968.

+Writing

-In 1994, Lewin's book Peppe the Lamplighter received a Caldecott Honor.
+In 1994, a Caldecott Medal was awarded to Peppe the Lamplighter, a picture book written by Elisa Barone and illustrated by Lewin.

 In 2006, One Green Apple, illustrated by Lewin and written by Eve Bunting, won the inaugural Arab American Book Award for books written for Children/Young Adults.
 One Green Apple tells the story of a young girl who has just immigrated to America from an Arab country and her discovery that her differences are what makes her special.